NeptuneHub/k3s-supreme-waffle/storagebox/README.md

 Finally you can use it by usin for example PV and PVC in the example **pvc.yaml**

-# Install Storagebox with Cfis
+# Mount storage with Cfis

-We look that with the above configuration we wasn't able to give the correct right to the folder.
+We look that with the above configuration we wasn't able to give the correct rights to the folder.
 In this way when we tried to install nextcloud it doesnt work.
 For this reason we followd this other configuration.

 Install the cifs-utils:
 ```